Letter to unitholders 2011

 Refinancing in 2011

-Hektar REIT's portfolio consists of Subang Parade in Subang Jaya, Mahkota Parade in Melaka and Wetex Parade in Muar.
+Hektar REIT’s portfolio of assets consists of Subang Parade in Subang Jaya, Mahkota Parade in Melaka and Wetex Parade in Muar.
 Collectively, these properties serve a market catchment of 1.3 million Malaysians.
-As they are located in dense population catchment areas, the properties do enjoy a relatively high loyalty rate from locals.
-As a result, more than 300 tenancies representing a spectrum from retail to entertainment are present in Hektar's properties.
+As they are located in densely populated areas, the properties enjoy a relatively high loyalty rate from locals.
+More than 300 tenancies representing a spectrum of businesses from retail to entertainment are present in Hektar REIT’s properties.

 The Shopping Centre Experience

-Hektar's motto is about “Creating The Places Where People Love to Shop” and the business model employs international standard best practices.
+Hektar REIT’s motto is about "Creating The Places Where People Love to Shop" and the business model employs international standard best practices.
 Our team constantly researches and reviews best practices through training and conferences around the world.
+Consumers want the latest retails concepts and offerings, and therefore we are constantly on the lookout to bring in new retail formats to keep our centres relevant to customers.

 Over the years, one of the shifts in retailing is the revitalisation of the shopping centre as a communal place.
-The steady rise of internet retailing, auction and trading websites has impacted certain classes of retailers, for example, music retailers.
-The impact on shopping centres, particularly in Asia as a whole has been quite limited.
 Shopping centres continue to emerge as a ‘favourite meeting place’ in this part of the world.
-Our overall strategy is focused on ensuring that Hektar’s properties remain as prime points of communal gatherings.
+Our overall strategy is focused on ensuring that Hektar REIT’s properties remain as prime points of communal gatherings.

-Let us examine our strategy in the context of our portfolio performance in 2010 below.
+Let us examine below our strategy in the context of our portfolio performance in 2011 below.

 Subang Parade’s Challenge & Opportunity